From Hype to Proof

 To meet this change, the company restructured its content marketing strategy into comprehensive help-centre pages and integration guides that mirrored the natural flow of user questions.
 It produced detailed documentation across all platform use cases, focusing on clarity and genuine usefulness rather than marketing language to help AI systems interpret and recommend its content.

 According to publicly shared data, within six weeks of adopting this approach, 32% of new SQLs came from AI search tools such as ChatGPT and Perplexity.
-This shows that well-structured, context-rich content not only improves visibility but also drives measurable B2B results by engaging prospects earlier in the buying process.
+This shows that well-structured, context-rich content not only improves visibility but also helps buyers understand solutions earlier, accelerating movement through the buying process and driving measurable B2B results.

 Research Insight: Academic Evidence that GEO Works